Dean: Janice Smolowitz ,RN, ANP, PHD., DNP

 In fall 2018, students began enrolling in the on-line Master of Science in Nursing (MSN) degree program.
 The MSN degree program prepares RNs for advanced practice roles with specific specialty concentrations to facilitate change and promote health in complex organizations and systems.
 Three specialty concentrations are offered – Education, Administration, and Clinical Research.
 This program offers two pathways to the MSN.
 Registered nurses with BSN degrees directly enter the 35 credit MSN degree program.
 Registered Nurses with baccalaureate degrees in non-nursing disciplines are accepted into the registered nurse to Master of Science Nursing Bridge (RN to MSN Bridge) program.
 Upon successful completion of the 13-credit bridge, these students are fully admitted to the MSN degree program.

-In winter 2017, the School of Nursing moved into its permanent home in the newly renovated Partridge Hall.
-Here, students use of state-of-the-art facilities including new lecture halls, fully mediated classrooms, an anatomy laboratory, a computer classroom/lab, nursing skills laboratories, and nursing simulation laboratories with high-fidelity patient simulators.
+The School of Nursing building is an ideal place for learning, networking, and interacting with peers.
+Its state-of-the-art facilities include new lecture halls, fully mediated classrooms, an anatomy laboratory, a computer classroom/lab, nursing skills laboratories, and nursing simulation laboratories with high-fidelity patient simulators.

 The School’s inaugural program, the Registered Nurse (RN) to Bachelor of Science in Nursing (BSN), was approved in 2015, and enrolled its first cohort in fall 2016.
-The RN to BSN program provides RNs who graduated from associate degree or diploma programs the opportunity to earn a baccalaureate degree in Nursing.
-The Montclair State program emphasizes further refinement and advancement of nursing knowledge and skills focused on the future.
 In spring 2017, the generic Bachelor of Science in Nursing degree program was approved.
 Plans to admit the first freshman class in fall 2017 are currently underway.